A Brief History of the Centre for Inquiry Canada

 October 5, 2007: CBC The National airs Spreading Atheism featuring CFI Canada

-January 2008: Justin Trottier joins Globe and Mail Faith & Ethics Panel, contributes for over a year
+January 2008: CFIC participates in The Globe and Mail Faith & Ethics Panel

-May 2008: Justin Trottier becomes regular on the Michael Coren Show on Crossroads Television, defending secular humanism nearly monthly until the show ends in summer 2011
+May 2008: CFIC Executive Director on the Michael Coren Show on Crossroads Television, representing secular humanism nearly monthly until the show ends in summer 2011

 CFI Canada Nationalizes